JADES + JEMS: A Detailed Look at the Buildup of Central Stellar Cores and Suppression of Star Formation in Galaxies at Redshifts 3 < z < 4.5: Discussion

-We also note that major mergers, if present, can help efficiently grow central cores/bulges at high redshifts as well.
+We also note that gas-rich major mergers (another process associated with gas-rich compaction), if present, can help efficiently grow central cores/bulges at high redshifts as well.
 However we do not see clear evidence of major mergers in the 6 galaxies presented here.
 The effect induced by recent minor mergers, e.g., the formation of bars, can also contribute to the buildup of (pseudo-)bulges \citep[e.g.,][]{Bournaud2005,ElicheMoral2011,Guedes2013}.
 Given the complex morphologies of the galaxies, however, it is hard to distinguish an in-situ stellar clump from a merging low-mass galaxy.
 Minor mergers thus might also contribute to the development of central regions in the six galaxies.

 Finally, we notice that C1 has a comparable/younger mass-weighted stellar age than the Smooth component in each one of the galaxies (Table \ref{tab:sed_info}).
 As the reconstructed SFHs show (see Figures \ref{fig:seds_specz} and \ref{fig:seds_photz}), this is because the Smooth component started its major mass assembly either at about the same time as C1, or earlier, i.e., $>1$ Gyr prior to the time of observation.
 Interestingly, recent studies of galactic archaeology found that the Milky Way's bulge is predominately composed of $\gtrsim9-10$ Gyr-old stars \citep[corresponding to a formation redshift $z\gtrsim2-3$, e.g.,][]{Barbuy2018,Hasselquist2020}, while the formation of thick-disk stars likely started as early as at $z>6$, i.e. 13 Gyr ago \citep[][]{Xiang2022}.
 These are seemingly similar to the reconstructed SFHs of C1 and the Smooth component.
 It is thus possible that we are witnessing the early formation of structural components that will eventually evolve into the bulge and thick-disk components in the Milky Way-like galaxies at $z\sim0$, although we caution that the 6 galaxies are likely hosted by dark matter halos $\approx0.5-1.5$ dex more massive\footnote{We base this estimate on the stellar-to-halo mass ratio, and the halo mass growth history from \citet{Behroozi2013a,Behroozi2013b}.
 For a $10^{9.7}M_\sun$ galaxy at $z=3$, we find it is hosted by a $\sim10^{12.7}M_\sun$ halo at $z\sim0.1$, which is $\approx0.7$ dex more massive than the Milky Way's dark matter halo \citep{Posti2019}.} than the Milky Way's.